The development process

 - the proposed start date of the building works

-- the details of your appointed Principal Certifying Authority (PCA).
-The Principal Certifying Authority is usually the same person or organisation that issues the Construction Certificate
+- the details of your appointed principal certifier.
+The principal certifier is usually the same person or organisation that issues the Construction Certificate

 - the name of your builder.
-If you do not appoint a licensed builder and you would like to be the owner builder (project manager) for residential work exceeding $10,000, you will need to provide the Principal Certifying Authority with a copy of your Owner Builder’s Permit prior to commencement of works.
-If you are using a licensed builder, the builder will also need to provide your PCA with a copy of your insurance under the Home Building Compensation Fund (formerly Home Warranty Insurance Scheme).
+If you do not appoint a licensed builder and you would like to be the owner-builder (project manager) for residential work exceeding $10,000, you will need to provide the principal certifier with a copy of your Owner-Builder’s Permit prior to commencement of works.
+If you are using a licensed builder, the builder will also need to provide your principal certifier with a copy of your insurance under the Home Building Compensation Fund (formerly Home Warranty Insurance Scheme).

-Once your Construction Certificate (CC) has been issued, your building works can commence.
+Once your Construction Certificate has been issued, your building works can commence.

 The Environmental Planning & Assessment Act 1979 specifies critical stage inspections that are required at certain stages of the building works and, if missed, you may not be able to get an Occupation Certificate.
 You need to be aware of these inspections and ensure they are carried out at the appropriate time.

-Where Council is your Principal Certifying Authority (PCA) we will provide a letter with your CC that includes a list of the critical stage inspections required throughout the construction of the building.
+Where Council is your principal certifier, we will provide a letter with your Construction Certificate that includes a list of the critical stage inspections required throughout the construction of the building.

 Once Council has completed all critical stage inspections and is satisfied that the work is compliant, you will be issued with an Occupation Certificate.

-Following completion of all critical stage inspections, and if Council is satisfied that the building work is compliant, you will be issued with an Occupation Certificate.
+Following completion of all critical stage inspections, and if Council is satisfied that the building work is compliant, you can be issued with an Occupation Certificate.

-An Occupation Certificate verifies that the Principal Certifying Authority (Council or a Private Certifier) is satisfied that the building is suitable to occupy or use in accordance with the requirements of the Building Code of Australia (BCA).
-The BCA sets the standards for the design and construction of different classes of buildings to protect health, safety and amenity.
+An Occupation Certificate verifies that the principal certifier (either Council or a private registered certifier) is satisfied that the building is suitable to occupy or use in accordance with the requirements of the Building Code of Australia.
+The code sets the standards for the design and construction of different classes of buildings to protect health, safety and amenity.
 There are two types of Occupation Certificates: